sunilgupta01/learning-cloud-k8s/commands/docker.md

 		show list of available images
 	build -t imagename .
 		creates an image with name imagename using docker file in the current folder
-		Note: only the folders required for image should be present in the folder, where the dockerfile is present.
+		Note: only the folders required for image should be present in the folder , where the dockerfile is present.
 Otherwise, build tries to compress complete parent folder. build -t pvtdockerrepo:5000/imagename:latest
 		creates an image with name imagename (and tags it with repo name) using docker file in the current folder docker tag imagename:latest localhost:5000/imagename:latest